Key points

 Tax benefits from chattel mortgages

-As mentioned above, chattel mortgages can offer some businesses notable tax benefits.
+Chattel mortgages can also offer some businesses notable tax benefits.

-That’s right, the interest component of chattel mortgage repayments might be able to be claimed as a tax deduction.
-That could be an enticing proposal for some business owners or sole traders.
+The interest component of chattel mortgage repayments may be able to be claimed as a tax deduction."

 Pros and cons of a chattel mortgage

-As with all financial products, there are benefits and drawbacks of taking out a chattel mortgage.
-Here are just a few:
+As with all financial products, there are some pros and cons of taking out a chattel mortgage.
+Let's consider them.

 Benefits of a chattel mortgage

-• The borrower owns the asset the loan is used to purchase – potentially offering balance sheet-benefits that other types of finance might not
+• The borrower owns the asset the loan is used to purchase – potentially offering businesses balance sheet benefits that other types of finance may not

-• A borrower can use the asset they’re purchasing as security for their loan
+• A borrower can use the asset they’re purchasing as security for their loan, which may secure them for a lower interest rate than an unsecured loan

 • Potential to realise tax benefits from repayments and depreciation, as well as GST credits